nbeaver/why-linux-is-better/why-linux-is-better.rst

 The Unicode Consortium primarily `recommends UTF-16`_ for compatibility with Java and the Windows API.
 Some `practical reasons for preferring UTF-8`_:

-- It is a superset of ASCII, so it is backwards-compatible with existing text files.
-- It is `self-synchronizing`_.
-- It does not require a `byte-order mark`_ and is less likely to be mistaken for other encodings.
-- Internet Explorer has been known to have `security issues with UTF-16`_.

 .. _UTF-8: http://www.cl.cam.ac.uk/~mgk25/ucs/utf-8-history.txt
 .. _recommends UTF-16: http://www.unicode.org/faq/programming.html#2
 .. _practical reasons for preferring UTF-8: https://annevankesteren.nl/2009/09/utf-8-reasons

+- It is a superset of ASCII, so it is backwards-compatible with existing text files.
+- `Zero bytes do not appear`_ at any point in a valid UTF-8 representation, so ``strcpy()`` still works.
+- It is `self-synchronizing`_, i.e. it is possible to resynchronize after a lost or corrupted code point without re-reading the entire string.
+- It is more portable because it does not require a `byte-order mark`_ and is less likely to be mistaken for other encodings.
+- Internet Explorer has been known to have `security issues with UTF-16`_.

+.. _Zero bytes do not appear: https://docs.python.org/2/howto/unicode.html#encodings
 .. _self-synchronizing: http://en.wikipedia.org/wiki/UTF-8#Description
 .. _byte-order mark: http://www.unicode.org/faq/utf_bom.html
 .. _security issues with UTF-16: http://permalink.gmane.org/gmane.ietf.charsets/372